Ford F-150 Insurance Rates

 As you should have noticed by now, the price of insurance can vary considerably.
 The illustration below gives a visual representation of the lowest and highest price scenarios, excluding the sky-high price for insuring a teen driver.

-For a driver in their 40's, insurance rates for a Ford F-150 go from as low as $496 for basic liability insurance to a high of $1,852 for a policy for a high-risk driver.
+For the average driver, insurance rates for a Ford F-150 go from as low as $460 for just liability insurance to a high of $2,782 for high-risk insurance.

 Insurance Price Range by Location